baremaps/maplibre-java/README.md

 # MapLibre Java

 This proof of concept renders maps from Java with maplibre-gl-native.
+It builds on linux and macOS

 ```
 git submodule update --init --recursive